Radioactive Iodine (I131)

 Radioactive iodine treatment, more commonly known as I131 treatment, is when a natural form of iodine that is radioactive is used to treat cats suffering from hyperthyroidism When the radioactive dose of iodine is administered the thyroid gland concentrates this which therefore destroys the overactive cells in the thyroid gland.
 This brings the thyroid gland back to its normal function.

 Radioactive iodine is safe for both your cat and your family.
 The dose given is very low and the radioactivity is concentrated in the problem area.
-Even though it is a low dose, cats are kept in a special boarding facility for at least 7 days to be 100% safe.
+Even though it is a low dose, cats are kept in a special boarding facility for 7 days to be 100% safe.

 After 21 days the radiation levels are negligible because the radioactive iodine disappears very quickly.
 95% of cats respond to one dose of I131 and have normal thyroid hormone levels one month later.
 Around 5% of cats will need a second dose of radioactive iodine.
 Rarely radioiodine treatment can reduce the thyroid gland too much, meaning the cat doesn’t produce enough thyroid hormone.
 Generally this will last 4-6 weeks and happens in approximately 2% of cases.
 Studies have shown that once cured, the disease will recur in only 2% of cats in the following 6 year period after receiving radioactive iodine treatment.